On this page:

 Who receives these alerts?

-When an anomaly alert is triggered, the system will notify the account owner, as well as whoever has starred the account on the MCC Dashboard.
-If there is no account owner and no team member has starred that account, by default, the Optmyzr subscription owner will be notified (over email and slack if enabled).
+When an anomaly alert is triggered, the system will notify the account owner, as well as whoever has starred the account on the All Accounts Dashboard.
+If there is no account owner and no team member has starred that account, by default, the Optmyzr subscription owner will be notified (over email and Slack if enabled).

 To avoid this kind of situation, the Rule Engine can help you set up recurring custom alerts that would notify you if an account stops receiving traffic suddenly (using the “If and Then” statements and automating the strategy to run daily).